hussani/java-test-generator/README.md

 # Java Test Generator
-Automatic test generator using symbolic execution.
+Automatic test generator using constraint programming.

 This is a solution for one of the projects of [SIN5022](https://uspdigital.usp.br/janus/componente/disciplinasOferecidasInicial.jsf?action=3&sgldis=SIN5022) discipline.